-Podcast producers handle almost all the decision-making processes of a podcast show.
+A podcast producer will handle almost all the decision-making processes of a podcast show.
 They may tend to the podcast production of one or many podcasters, and may even handle their own podcast, too.
 To know more about this career, here are the responsibilities and expertise of a podcast producer:

 One of the critical responsibilities of a podcast producer is to oversee the production process of podcasts from start to finish.
 Their work starts the moment that there is a new podcast show to manage, or a new episode to make ready for release.